Why Is My Internet So Slow?

 Find out why your home internet and Wi-Fi are so slow (and how you can fix them in a jiff).

 Why is my internet so slow right now?

 If you feel like your internet is running slower than usual, it might be because you’re using it for more streaming and video calls than you used to.
 But you don’t have to get stuck in the slow lane.

 We’ll help you figure out how to choose the internet plan you need—or how to get the most out of the internet you’ve got right now, as well as answer the age-old question: Why is my internet so slow?
 For the most part, these problems are surprisingly solvable—or not as big a deal as you might think.
 Let’s get to fixin’.

 What is a good internet speed?

-We recommend you shoot for between 25 Mbps and 50 Mbps if you’re the only one using your internet.
+We recommend you shoot for between 25 Mbps and 50 Mbps if it’s only you using your internet.
 If you live with friends or family, 100 Mbps will be a better fit.

 Cheaper internet plans might look appealing on the monthly budget, but the daily headaches of slow internet probably won’t be worth the cash you’re saving.

-For example, with my parents’ 15 Mbps internet plan, their Zoom calls came out garbled.
-Their cheap plan wasn’t worth their savings in the long run, because it couldn’t help my dad run his business from home.
+For example, with a 15 Mbps internet plan, Zoom calls can come out garbled.
+A cheap plan isn’t worth the savings in the long run if you can’t work from home efficiently.